jariast/obsidian-notes/React/Advanced JS/Classes/Inheritance.md

-Inheritance is one object gets access to the properties and methods of another obejct.
+Inheritance is one object gets access to the properties and methods of another object.

 # Classical Inheritance
 Is very verbose.
 Is fragile.